parsanajenabi/Z/readme.md

 - install telegram library `pip install python-telegram-bot`
 - download the project files and enter the project folder by `git clone https://github.com/username/your-bot-repo.git cd your-bot-repo`
+## How to use
+first enter "/start" command to start robot. you can have a simple greeting by entering "/hi", "/Hello", "/bye". enter "/price_btc" to have real-time bitcoin price.